Mites and lice on pet rats are hard to get rid of. Even harder when you lack the appropriate tool or medications.

 ALSO READ: Can Rats Play Numb?

-It mostly used on canines, squeezed between the shoulders.
+It is mostly used on canines, squeezed between the shoulders.

 Extremely small doses should be used on rats to avoid poisoning the animals.